 - Cook pasta only to al dente.
 No one likes mushy pasta, plus it will break apart when you go twirl it on your fork!

-- To customize add cooked ground turkey or ground beef like I do in Instant Pot spaghetti or if you have meat lovers in your household, try my homemade meat sauce recipe.
+- To customize add cooked ground turkey or ground beef like I do in Instant Pot spaghetti or if you have meat lovers in your household, try my homemade spaghetti sauce recipe.
 Need low carb?
-Try zucchini noodles.
+Try spaghetti squash noodles.

 How Much Salt Should I Add to Pasta Water?

-While this can vary by how much pasta you are making, for 12 oz.
-I recommend 2 tsp of salt added to the water.
+While this can vary by how much pasta you are making, for 12 ounces I recommend 2 teaspoons of salt added to the water.

 Don’t worry.
 You will not be eating 2 teaspoons of salt.
-Saltwater boils faster than unsalted water, it also adds a ton of flavor to the pasta and helps the pasta keep from clumping together.
+Saltwater boils faster than unsalted water, it also adds a ton of flavor to the pasta and helps the spaghetti noodles keep from clumping together.